Tower Plaza (Ann Arbor, Michigan)

 Tower Plaza is a high-rise condominium building in Ann Arbor, Michigan, located at 555 East William Street.
+It is the tallest building in Ann Arbor.
 The building was first proposed in 1965, and opened in 1969.
 It stands at 26 stories.
 The antenna stands at 292 feet tall and the roof is 267 ft tall.
 It was designed in the international style of architecture, primarily using concrete and glass.
 Originally a residential apartment building, it was converted to individually-owned condominiums in 1987.
 Tower Plaza also has the most buttons of any elevator in Ann Arbor.

 Tower Plaza is situated close to the University of Michigan, Ann Arbor campus, and is within 10 mi of U.S. Highway 12 (US 12, Michigan Avenue), US 23, and Interstate 94.

 Description

 Tower Plaza is the tallest building in Ann Arbor, at 26 stories.
 The next-highest building is University Towers, 536 South Forest Avenue, at 18 stories.
 It presents a solid face on the west side, and a narrow column of windows in the center of the east side.
 The main entrance is on William Street.

 The base of the tower itself features a small retail space facing Maynard Street, and an attached single-story retail space holds three storefronts.

 On a clear day, someone looking out from the highest floors can see the Renaissance Center in Detroit, about 40 miles away.

 The building has multiple antennas on its roof, one of them being the transmitter for Cumulus Media-owned adult album alternative radio station WQKL.